RuneBlaze/WITCH-NG/README.md

 Change parallelization strategy.
 Let $t$ be the number of threads specified by `--threads`.
 Let $k$ be $2$ if `--io-bound` else $1$.
 In the `hmmsearch` phase, the parallelization strategy uses $t$ workers, each worker using $k$ threads.
-In other phases, the strategy uses `t \cdot k` workers.
+In other phases, the strategy uses $t \cdot k$ workers.

 ### `--checkpoint`